 The site is set in a spectacular location and has excellent information boards that explain the significance of the Chapel and surrounding site.
 Make sure you take the time to enjoy the stunning location, which on a summer’s day is truly magical”.

-How do I get around Bute?
+How do I get around the Isle of Bute?
 There is a good Bus Service on Bute, which goes all around the island.
 Rothesay is the where most of the routes start and end.
 Tours around Bute and the surrounding area are available through Shearings Holidays.

-Any other information on Bute?
+Any other information on the Isle of Bute?
 The magnificent toilets on the pier at Rothesay are the most impressive surviving late Victorian public conveniences in Scotland and probably the UK.
 They were restored in the 1990’s and are incredibly ornate and definitely worth a visit!